storj/docs/app/(docs)/object-mount/linux/page.md

 **Object Mount for Linux** retains much of its original look and feel from its **cunoFS** heritage.

 Object Mount for Linux includes an Object Mount Command Line Interface (CLI), `cuno`, providing the highest performance and most straightforward way to interact with object storage.
-You will encounter many `cunu`-related commands, settings, and custom variables throughout your configuration and daily use of Object Mount for Linux.
+You will encounter many `cuno`-related commands, settings, and custom variables throughout your configuration and daily use of Object Mount for Linux.

 Object Mount functions via a user-mode library, `cuno.so`, which acts as a 🌐 [dynamic linker/loader](https://man7.org/linux/man-pages/man8/ld.so.8.html) intercepting applications (both dynamic and static) via fast, dynamic binary instrumentation.